frdlweb/webfat/README.md

 # **Its current status is ALPHA.**
 The code will change in future!

+# Installation
+* Set your webserver/webhost www-directory to the `public` directory

-# Multihost/Multisite Markdown Hub for Frdlweb CMS
+## Multihost/Multisite Markdown Hub for Frdlweb CMS
 Place content files for `example.com` into `userdata/sites/example.com` as in the example code.

-# Special!
-There is a *special* as part of webfat: [Inline Webmaker](https://github.com/frdlweb/webfat/blob/main/public/content/pages/webfat-specials/inline-webmaker.md)

-## Installation
-* Set your webserver/webhost www-directory to the `public` directory

-## ToDo...
-* webfat console
-* modules
-* ...
-*
-# Building Flavor
+## Building Flavors and Configurations
 °   | Enduser | Webmaster | Developer
 --- |--- | --- | ---
 **Audience** - Who can use `Webfat`? | A `Enduser` of an Webfat instance with WebfatHub, or someone using Webfat App/Browser. | A `Webmaster` can run Webfat on his own host or webhosting, he can use and configurate his instance without handling any source code. *This is the recommended Flavor** for the beginning so far.  | The `Developer` want to alter the source code and write his own module and implementations.